colindaven/wochenende_manuscript/README.md

 # Wochenende manuscript

-This is the code used for running the programs associated with the mock community analyses for the Wochenende manuscript.
+This is the code and data used for running the programs associated with the mock community analyses for the Wochenende manuscript.

 Repo Authors: